kelebek333/clockenstein/README.md

 - syncs remote events on startup and then on a regular basis
 - communicates to clients via DBUS to tell when something has `Changed` or to accept or queue refresh requests

-`clockenstein-notification-agent` runs in the backgrounds, and listens for reminder signals from the daemon.
-When it gets a signal, it displays a reminder window with dismiss and snooze buttons.
+`clockenstein-notification-agent` runs in the background and listens for reminder and alarm signals from the daemon.
+It displays notification windows with dismiss, snooze and mute controls, and plays the selected sound.
+Both the daemon and agent need to be running for alarms to ring.

 Just like the daemon, it is started via XDG autostart, and it runs as a systemd user service which is respawned automatically when it dies.